polepi/EpitechTheme/README.md

+- This extension is meant for Epitech in Barcelona students with access to the intranet.
+- This extension is still in development.
+You may experience bugs.

 # EpitechTheme

 Tired of getting flashbanged every time you open the Intranet?
 Feeling like personalizing a bit the intranet?
 Tired of the long loading times and confusing navigation of the intranet?
 Then consider trying out this extension!